| || |

 HUD’s Homeownership Voucher Program

-Mortgage Assistance for Section 8 Voucher holders: If you are currently a participant in the Housing Choice Voucher program (Section 8) and receive rental assistance, you can use your voucher to help buy a home and receive monthly assistance in meeting homeownership expenses.
-Please contact the Livermore Housing Authority (925) 447-3600 or their website at http://www.livermorehousingauthority.com.
+Mortgage Assistance for Section 8 Voucher holders: If you are currently a participant in the Housing Choice Voucher program (Section 8) and receive rental assistance, you may use your voucher to help buy a home and receive monthly assistance in meeting homeownership expenses.
+Please contact the Livermore Housing Authority (925) 447-3600 or visit their website at http://www.livermorehousingauthority.com.

 U.S. Department of Housing & Urban Development (HUD)